Rental Yield Calculator — Know Your Property Investment Returns — India 2026

 Calculate gross and net rental yield on your property investment.
-Compare rental returns across cities and find out if your property is a good investment in 2026.
+Compare rental returns across cities and find out if your property is a good investment.

 Investing in property for rental income is a popular strategy in India but few investors actually calculate whether their rental yield justifies the investment.
 The average rental yield in Indian metros ranges from 2-4% which is often lower than a simple FD.
 However when you factor in property appreciation of 5-8% annually the total returns improve significantly.
 Our calculator helps you compute both gross yield based on rent versus property value and net yield after deducting maintenance taxes insurance and vacancy periods.